Joe's Pizza: In popular culture

 Joe's Pizza appears in the 2001 video game Grand Theft Auto III as it is located in two different areas of the game.
 However, both of the pizza parlors are inaccessible to the player.
-The pizza parlor appears once again in Grand Theft Auto: Liberty City Stories and it remains inaccessible to the player but you can start a side mission in-game titled "Pizza Boy."
+The pizza parlor appears once again in Grand Theft Auto: Liberty City Stories and it remains inaccessible to the player, but you can start a side mission in-game titled "Pizza Boy", which can be found in this video.

-In the 2004 film, Spider-Man 2, Peter Parker is working at Joe's Pizza as a delivery boy, but is fired due to insubordination and excessive delivery mishaps.
+In the 2004 film, Spider-Man 2, Peter Parker is working at Joe's Pizza as a delivery boy, but is fired due to his constant tardiness and excessive delivery mishaps resulting from his career as Spider-Man.
 The pizzeria has gained notability since its appearance in the movie, and several of its New York locations tout its appearance in the film.

+In 2011, Joe's Pizza made an appearance in an episode of Conan on TBS, when host Conan O’Brien visited in order to learn how to make authentic New York City pizza.

+Joe's appears in the Marvel Cinematic Universe series on Netflix, Marvel's Jessica Jones and Marvel's Iron Fist, In Jessica Jones Trish Walker orders a pizza from this location before going on the run, the pizzeria is also mentioned in Iron Fist, being the establishment from which Claire Temple orders a pizza as a way to socialize with Davos, who reluctantly tries it due to his veganism.

-In 2022, Joe's Pizza made its Marvel Cinematic Universe debut in a commercial for Doctor Strange in the Multiverse of Madness in the form of a food truck.
-Like Spider-Man 2, Sam Raimi also directed the film.
+In 2022, Joe's Pizza appeared in a commercial for Doctor Strange in the Multiverse of Madness in the form of a food truck.
+Like Spider-Man 2, the film was also directed by Sam Raimi.